KaylaKarmanos/KaylaKarmanos.github.io/lookingforward.html.md

 ### Attending local Philly workshops

 The Philly workshop assignment forced me to go beyond Penn and escape the bubble through a screenprinting class at the West Philly Tool Library.
 I reveled in the chance to spend time with a group of creative-minded adults, and I feel proud to wear a t-shirt I designed and screen printed from scratch.
 The Tool Library offers a multitude of other interesting classes that I would enjoy---especially sewing machine basics.
-I have always wanted to learn how to sow and make my own clothes.
+I have always wanted to master the sewing machine ever since I made a pillow case with my Home Economics class in seventh grade.
 The Tool library is an affordable, accessible resource I would not have discovered without this assignment.
+Going forward, I am subscribed to their email list and will keep an eye out for relevant and exciting workshop opportunities.